Launch: 07. February 2008 (with the Columbus Module)

 Measurement of the solar EUV / UV Flux with high Accuracy

-Caused by technical difficulties to measure the solar EUV radiation this important energy source for many processes in the atmosphere of the Earth is presently not known with accuracies appropriate for today’s status of science and its applications.
-Uncertainties of measurements of solar EUV fluxes (in absolute physical units) lay between 20 and more than 400%, with corresponding uncertainties of the models and conclusions derived from it.
+Caused by the big technical challenges to measure the solar EUV radiation this important energy source for many processes in the atmosphere of the Earth was so far unknown with accuracies appropriate for today’s status of science and its applications.
+Uncertainties of measurements of solar EUV fluxes (in absolute physical units) range between 20 and more than 400%, with corresponding uncertainties of the models and the conclusions derived from it.

-The main goal of SolACES ("SOLar Auto-Calibrating EUV / UV Spectrophotometers") is to measure the spectral EUV fluxes of the sun with a relative radiometric accuracy of better than 10%.
-For this purpose, for the first time an auto-calibration procedure is applied, which ensures that the instrument calibrates itself every 3 to 15 days during its operational phase.
-In this way, the unavoidable alterations in transmissions and efficiency of the instrument can be sufficiently corrected, and the EUV fluxes can be determined with an accuracy of 1 to 3%.
+The main goal of SolACES ("SOLar Auto-Calibrating EUV / UV Spectrophotometers") was to measure the spectral EUV fluxes of the sun with a relative radiometric accuracy of better than 10%.
+To this purpose an auto-calibration procedure was applied for the first time, which ensured that the instrument calibrated itself during its operational phase.
+In this way, the unavoidable degradations in transmissions and efficiency of the instrument could be sufficiently corrected, and the EUV fluxes being determined with an accuracy of better than five to ten per cent.

 The SolACES Spectrophotometer on SOLAR

-Spectrophotometric standard measurements of the solar radiation during the nominal mission operation are carried out by means of the spectrophotometers without a filter in front of the entrance window.
-In this way, one or two EUV / UV spectra, integrated over the full disk of the sun, can be obtained per orbit, i.e. more than 15 spectra can be recorded every day.
+Spectrophotometric standard measurements of the solar radiation during the nominal mission operation were carried out by means of the spectrophotometers without a filter in front of the entrance window.
+In this way, one or two EUV / UV spectra, integrated over the full disk of the sun, could be obtained per orbit, i.e. more than 15 spectra recorded every day at best.

-During the auto-calibration procedure, the transmission of the filters are determined by measurements of the spectrophotometers with and without the filter, at first.
-The absolute EUV / UV fluxes, integrated over each of the filter bandpasses, can then be derived from measurements with the ionization chambers with the filters applied.
-Taking into account the actual filter transmissions these measurements can finally be used to determine calibration factors that are applied to the standard measurements in order to absolutely calibrate the spectra.
+During the auto-calibration procedure, the transmissions of the filters were determined by measurements of the spectrophotometers with and without the filter, at first.
+The absolute EUV / UV fluxes, integrated over each of the filter bandpasses, could then be derived from measurements with the ionization chambers with the filters applied.
+Taking into account the actual filter transmissions these measurements were finally used to determine calibration factors that were applied to the standard measurements in order to absolutely calibrate the spectra.

 Scientific and Application related Goals

-SolACES provides novel and fundamental contributions on different fields of space science and their applications.
+SolACES provided novel and fundamental contributions in different fields of space science and their applications.
 In particular, these contributions are:

-In order to establish a cooperation of the most important groups in the research fields mentioned above, the PI of SolACES has initiated the international TIGER programme (Thermospheric-Ionospheric GEospheric Research) in coordination with the international organizations SCOSTEP (Scientific Committee On Solar-TErrestrial Physics) and COSPAR (Committee on Space Research).
+In order to establish a cooperation of the most important groups in the research fields mentioned above, an international TIGER programme (Thermospheric-Ionospheric GEospheric Research) in coordination with the international organizations SCOSTEP (Scientific Committee On Solar-TErrestrial Physics) and COSPAR (Committee On SPAce Research) has been initiated.